gbevan/vault-e2e-plugin/README.md

 RSA private key.

 ## Testing
-Run ./docker.sh to build the test docker conatiner and run the tests.
+Run ./docker.sh to build the test docker container and run the tests.
 See contents of the `test/` folder for the tests and example curl commands.

 ## Decrypting